 “If there is one dish that could be considered Mexican haute cuisine, then Mole Poblano is surely it.
 Legend has it that the voluptuous sauce — a blend of chillies, spices, and chocolate — was created by the European Catholic nuns of Puebla to honour a visiting bishop.”

-So what is mole sauce- it really is not hard to make and makes a wonderful alternative to taco/fajita or burrito sauces that so often form our staple mexican food in Australia.
+So what is mole sauce- it really is not hard to make and makes a wonderful alternative to taco/fajita or burrito sauces that so often form our staple Mexican food in Australia.

 Mole has many versions, this recipe is for the poblano is known as red mole sauce is a rich combination of chillies such as ancho, pasilla, mulato or chipotle chillies.
-These chillies are paired with chocolate, tomatoe, nuts and raisins all roasted and pureed to make a delicious sauce which can be used to to flavour, chicken or vegetables, and is perfect sauce for, tortillas and Enchiladas.
+These chillies are paired with chocolate, tomatoes, nuts and raisins all roasted and pureed to make a delicious sauce which can be used to flavour, chicken or vegetables, and is the perfect sauce for, tortillas and Enchiladas.

 There are lots of delicious ingredients in this recipe but the process is very straight forward and once you have made up a large batch keep extra it in a container in the fridge or freezer.